|

 a unique sight in the golden hills spanning the Stanislaus River since

 1863.
-In the gold rush era, Knights Ferry crossing on road from the the
+In the gold rush era, the Knights Ferry crossing on the old coach

 boat crossing then later a bridge purportedly designed by Ulysses S.